Quitch/GW-AI-Overhaul/README.md

 ## FAQ

-Q. Does this mod work with the regular difficulty levels?
+### Does this mod work with the regular difficulty levels?
-A. Some of the personality adjustments will work with the standard difficulties, but you should use the new difficulty levels to get the full effect.
+Some of the personality adjustments will work with the standard difficulties, but you should use the new difficulty levels to get the full effect.

-Q. Can I use an AI mod like Queller?
+### Can I use an AI mod like Queller?
-A. Not at this time.
+Not at this time.
 Queller won't break this mod, it simply won't be used.

-Q. How can I provide feedback?
+### How can I provide feedback?
-A. Please use the mod's [forum thread](https://forums.uberent.com/threads/wip-client-galactic-war-ai-overhaul.72360/).
+Please use the mod's [forum thread](https://forums.uberent.com/threads/wip-client-galactic-war-ai-overhaul.72360/).
 I am especially interested in hearing feedback on the difficulty levels.

-Q. Why don't the descriptions match up with the Commanders' names?
+### Why don't the descriptions match up with the Commanders' names?
-A. Because that would break the translations, so I've left them untouched.
+Because that would break the translations, so I've left them untouched.

-Q. Will sub-commanders fighting for me have the same personality if I fight against them?
+### Will sub-commanders fighting for me have the same personality if I fight against them?
-A. No, much of an enemy commander's personality is set by the difficulty level.
+No, much of an enemy commander's personality is set by the difficulty level.

-Q. Are all sub-commanders created equal?
+### Are all sub-commanders created equal?
-A. No, some are objectively stupider than others.
+No, some are objectively stupider than others.

-Q. Is there a "fair" difficulty level?
+### Is there a "fair" difficulty level?
-A. No. I felt it was pointless to create a model where each battle is easier than the last.
+No. I felt it was pointless to create a model where each battle is easier than the last.

 ## Incompatible mods